abhilashAntony/server-control/README.md

 ## Introduction

-This Angular codebase demonstrates the working of a dashboard, for a simulated remote server monitoring system.
+This Angular codebase demonstrates a dashboard for a simulated remote server monitoring system.

 ## How does it work?